dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-mime-messages/render-hyperlinks-with-custom-style/_index.md

 url: /java/render-hyperlinks-with-custom-style/
 ---

 There may be times when you need to output hyperlinks with some specific style based on the requirements of your application.
-For that, Aspose.Email provides [HyperlinkRenderingCallback](https://apireference.aspose.com/email/java/com.aspose.email/HyperlinkRenderingCallback).
-You can pass the [HyperlinkRenderingCallback](https://apireference.aspose.com/email/java/com.aspose.email/HyperlinkRenderingCallback) as a parameter of [MailMessage.GetHtmlBodyText](https://apireference.aspose.com/email/java/com.aspose.email/MailMessage#getHtmlBodyText\(com.aspose.email.HyperlinkRenderingCallback\)).
+For that, Aspose.Email provides [HyperlinkRenderingCallback](https://reference.aspose.com/email/java/com.aspose.email/hyperlinkrenderingcallback/).
+You can pass the **HyperlinkRenderingCallback** as a parameter of [MailMessage.GetHtmlBodyText](https://reference.aspose.com/email/java/com.aspose.email/mailmessage/#getHtmlBodyText--).

-The following code snippet shows you how to use [HyperlinkRenderingCallback](https://apireference.aspose.com/email/java/com.aspose.email/HyperlinkRenderingCallback) to output hyperlinks using your own custom style.
+The following code snippet shows you how to use **HyperlinkRenderingCallback** to output hyperlinks using your own custom style.

 {{< gist "aspose-com-gists" "709d733586ce50505c3bca3f6e8bd18d" "Examples-src-main-java-com-aspose-email-examples-email-CustomHyperlinkRendering-1.java" >}}